 As you can only have one personal account per integration in Marker.io and Shortcut API tokens are scoped to workspaces, it is currently only possible to use a personal account with a single Shortcut workspace.

 However, there is a workaround to use Marker.io to create stories in different Shortcut workspaces.

-Let's assume that you have connected a personal account in Marker.io using a Shortcut API token that you have generated within Workspace A. You can create destinations linked to projects from Workspace A and report to them.
+Let's assume you have connected a personal account in Marker.io using a Shortcut API token generated within Workspace A. You can create Marker.io projects linked to projects from Workspace A and report to them.

 To setup Marker.io with Workspace B, follow these simple steps:

 Step 1: Go to Workspace B in Shortcut and generate a new API token.

 Step 2: In Marker.io, delete your personal Shortcut account.